baumanj/python-learning/friday.md

 * `pprint`: Pretty-printing; great for dicts and such
 * `random`: Generate random numbers, select random samples, etc
 * `fileinput`: A handy way to write a script that reads from file arguments or standard input
-* `pickle`: Save objects to a file and read them back automagically
+* `pickle`: Save objects to a file and read them back automagically (or maybe just use json)
 * `csv`: Access comma-separated value files
-* `popen2`: For running shell commands
+* `subprocess`: For running shell commands

 ### Random handy things